The Concert in Central Park: Album release

 A recording of the concert was released five months later, on February 16, 1982.
 The audio tracks were processed in postproduction, but Rolling Stone magazine wrote that they were not completely polished, and preserved the roar and the fuzziness of live rock music heard through a loudspeaker.
 Two songs were not included on the album: the interrupted "Late Great Johnny Ace", and the encore reprise of "Late in the Evening".
 The album was an international success.
-It peaked at number six on the Billboard 200 chart, and was certified 2×Multi-Platinum with sales of over 2 million copies in USA.
+It peaked at number six on the Billboard 200 chart, and was certified 2×Multi-Platinum with sales of over 2 million copies in US.

 The album sold more than 1,270,000 copies in France, where it was certified Diamond.
 It was also successful in seven other countries, including New Zealand.
 The album was released as a double LP and as a single Compact Cassette.
-In 1988 it was issued as a single CD.
-Various reissues in different formats have occurred, including, alongside the DVD, a 2-CD-release contains the two missing songs from the original album.
+In 1988 it was issued as a single CD; various reissues in different formats have occurred, including a combined CD/DVD release.

 The Concert was recorded by Roy Halee on the Record Plant NY Black Truck with David Hewitt Director, assisted by Phil Gitomer, Steve Barash and John Mathias.